Purdue erases 14-point deficit, beats No. 21 Minnesota 81-62

 WEST LAFAYETTE, Ind.
+(AP) — Purdue guard Brandon Newman’s first-half struggles landed him on the bench to start the second half Saturday.

+When coach Matt Painter gave the redshirt freshman a second chance, Newman delivered like a veteran.

-(AP) — Brandon Newman scored 21 of his season-high 29 points in the second half Saturday, Trevion Williams added 17 points and 14 rebounds and Purdue overcame an early 14-point deficit to beat No. 21 Minnesota 81-62.
+He scored 21 of his career-high 29 points in the second half, Trevion Williams added 17 points and 14 rebounds and Purdue overcame an early 14-point deficit to blow out No. 21 Minnesota 81-62.

+“He wants to be a good player and as a coach, you love that piece of it,” Painter said.
+“He always responds to failure and that’s kind of the knee-jerk reaction you have with the up-and-down nature of his freshman season.
+He scored a lot of points tonight and, at times, he carried the load for us.”

+Less than an hour after going 9 of 14 from the field and 5 of 6 on 3-pointers, he and Jaden Ivey walked back onto the court to take even more shots, in hopes of even better performances.

-The Boilermakers (12-6, 6-4 Big Ten) have won five of six.
-Coach Matt Painter earned his 174th Big Ten victory, tying former Illinois coach Harry Combes for No. 8 on the conference’s career list.
+But Purdue (12-6, 7-4 Big Ten) can’t quibble with the recent results.
+It has won five of its last six and Painter earned conference win No. 174, tying him with former Illinois coach Harry Combes for No. 8 in league history.

+Purdue went 8 of 10 on 3s in the second half after missing all five of its attempts beyond the arc in the first half and Minnesota (11-6, 4-6) couldn’t withstand the physical toll.

+“I thought we were playing pretty good defense but they wore us down on the glass and they got to the free throw line,” Golden Gophers coach Richard Pitino said.
+“We were in a flow offensively in the first half.
+We were playing pretty good defense and then I think their physicality really grinded us down.”

-Liam Robbins scored 15 points and Brandon Johnson had 11 for Minnesota (11-6, 4-6).
-The Golden Gophers fell to 0-5 on the road and have lost five of seven — this one perhaps the toughest of all.
+Liam Robbins scored 15 points and Brandon Johnson had 11 for Minnesota, which fell to 0-5 on the road.
+The Gophers also have lost five of seven with this one perhaps being the toughest of all.

 They dominated most of the first half as they took a 24-10 lead.
 But the Boilermakers rallied late, trimming the deficit to 35-30 at the half.

-They opened the second half on a 10-4 run, taking a 40-39 lead with 15:34 to play.
-Purdue then used an 11-0 spurt to extend the margin to 53-41 with 10:05 remaining.
-Minnesota never got closer than seven again.
+Purdue opened the second half on a 10-4 run and then Newman helped them extend the margin to 53-41 with 10:05 to play.
+Minnesota never got closer than seven afterward.

+“He’s always in the gym shooting.
+So you want these moments for the guys and I’m very happy for him” Williams said.
+“I’m not surprised at all.
+He puts in too much work not to have a night like this.”

 BIG PICTURE